MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/t-sql.md

 # Send T-SQL queries via the REST API

 Azure Data Explorer supports a [subset of the T-SQL language](../tds/sqlknownissues.md).
-For users who are more comfortable with SQL or have applications that are compatible with SQL, using T-SQL can be a useful way to interact with the data stored in Azure Data Explorer.
-In this article, we'll provide steps and examples for how to send T-SQL queries over the REST API.
+In this article, you'll learn how to send T-SQL queries via the REST API.
+If you have an application that's compatible with SQL, this method of querying your data stored in Azure Data Explorer can be especially useful.

 ## T-SQL query request